This is reproduced from Greenopia’s website.

 by Starre Vartan

 I’ve been dying my hair red since I was 16, and I’m twice that age now.
-I started with semipermanent haircolors (both traditional drugstore fare and the 90’s stand-by, the bright and fantastic Manic Panic) and moved onto permanent, experimenting my way through the mid- late 1990’s.
+I started with semipermanent haircolors (both traditional drugstore fare and the 90’s stand-by, the bright and fantastic Manic Panic) and I took some good advice from SalonTouch Studio and moved onto permanent, experimenting my way through the mid- late 1990’s.
 Forearm-thick blonde chunks over bright red was one of my fave looks of all time, and went great with my giant jeans made more voluminous with the addition of fabric panels I inserted in the sides.
 Throughout college, post-college travels, and my first job in 2002, I held onto increasingly more ‘natural’ red hair (though thankfully my wardrobe style evolved as well).

 But when the superlong hair trend came along in the last few years, I found that I wasn’t capable of growing my naturally-curly locks to follow along and I was bummed.
 Before I had started dying, my (boring brown) curly hair had easily brushed my waist.
 But now my hair was beat-up; straightening and years of dying had taken their toll, and I couldn’t grow my hair past armpit length before the ends started looking like something the cat dragged in.
 I had been using Aveda color for a few years, but even that was too harsh (and twice I even had a minor allergic reaction to it, and I’m not allergic to anything!).
 After all, the rest of my life was super-green (disclosure, I’m web editor for Greenopia); but my obsession with having red hair had kept me on a chemical haircolor path.
 (Yes, I had tried henna in the past, several times, and for some reason my hair wouldn’t pick up the color).
 So I decided to go more natural, and looked through Greenopia’s NYC Hair Salon listings.
 All green businesses in the listings are independently vetted for their ecofriendliness.